Search by Provider Name

 LOVEONE LAUNDRY EVENTS

 Monthly events at fixed locations that offer laundry services for up to 3 loads of laundry per family/individual, including wash and dry time.
 Provides detergent and softeners if needed.
-A hot meal and personal grooming supplies may be available depending on donations and location.
+A hot meal and personal grooming supplies may be available dependent on available funding.
+Services are available on a first-come, first-serve basis.

 Oregon City, OR 97045